fred3m/toyz/_sources/overview.txt

 server, as well as perform data reduction needed for my PhD.
 I couldn't find any easy to use and well documented astronomy tools for this task so I set out to create my own application.

-In a nutshell Toyz is a web application framework designed to meet the needs of "Big Data" scientists by allowing them to interact with their data via a web browser and run scripts on a remote server that stores their data (and perhaps a gpu cluster).
+In a nutshell Toyz is a web application framework designed to meet the needs of data scientists by allowing them to interact with their data via a web browser and run scripts on a remote server that stores their data (and perhaps a gpu cluster).
 There are a few simple ideas that have been (and will continue to be) essential to the